Proposal timeline for the 2021-2022 academic year:

 Awards are funded up to a maximum of $50,000 and may extend for up to two years ($50,000 total).

-Sustainable Futures funds may not be used for summer salary, purchase of research equipment, or reducing teaching responsibilities.
+Sustainable Futures funds may not be used for faculty salary, subcontracts, purchase of research equipment, or reducing teaching responsibilities.

 Full-time and research faculty members at Rice are eligible to apply.
 Proposals must be submitted by a team of at least two faculty.
 Preference will be given to proposals that involve new faculty collaborations across more than one School.